stastnypremysl/lsql-csv/README.md

 #### From blocks
 There must be exactly one from block in the beginning of the command.
-The block can contain any files (and stdio in `-` format).
+The block can contain any files (and `-` specifies standard input).
 You can use any syntax you would otherwise use in bash to select these files (wildcards, expansion,...).
 You can also overname the file using `NAME=stmt`.
 If there are more than 1 matching of stmt, the files will be named `(NAME, NAME1, NAME2,...)`.

 Example: